JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 - $50 Peavey Rage 158
 - $200 Yamaha THR10X (6lbs I instantly loved the original when I plugged in a few years back.
 I thought it was tube but I just loved the whole package.
 This one is tuned towards modern metal)
 - $250 Tech21 Trademark 30 (14lbs, 110, FX Loop, Headphone out, XLR Direct out)
-- $230 Boss Katana 50 (25lbs, 18.5", GA-FC Foot Controller, Expression pedal, and Boss Tone Studio Software) (Great tones, PC configurable, "Boss is a pedal company and seems to have gone to great lengths to make a modeler that plays well with pedals")
+- $230 Boss Katana 50 (25lbs, 18.5", GA-FC Foot Controller with Expression pedal, and Boss Tone Studio Software) (Great tones, PC configurable, "Boss is a pedal company and seems to have gone to great lengths to make a modeler that plays well with pedals")
 - $250 Peavey Vypyr 30H (25lbs, tuner, FX, USB, Aux-in, Headphones)
-- $350 Boss Katana 100 Head ($350) (19.4lbs, 18.5Wx8.5Hx9D, Small speaker built in)
+- $350 Boss Katana 100 Head ($350) (19.4lbs, 18.5Wx8.5Hx9D, Small speaker built in, external foot controller with external expression pedal from the footswitch)
 - $450 Roland JC-22 (29lbs, 9Wx9Dx7H, stereo, stereo FX Loop, 2x6.5" speakers, Footswitch for chorus and reverb, lunchbox, headphones)
+- $450 Roland Blues Cube 30 (older BC-30s have a footswitch slopt but no phones, two channels, line out, or usb, no fx loop)
-- $500 Roland Blues Cube 30 (28lbs some are blonde, 210 or 112, so classy, great tones, 59 tweed bassman)
+- $500 Roland Blues Cube Hot (28lbs some are blonde, one channel, 210 or 112, so classy, great tones, 59 tweed bassman, simple footswitch, phones, line out, USB Recording, built in attenuator, one channel, some models have a boost (Boss drive special), no fx loop)
 - $700 Yamaha THR100HD Head (11.1lbs Two little amps in a head format, footswitchable, Dual Amp Sim Capability, IR Speaker Sim, Desktop Software)